Modernized Nutanix Backup and Recovery

 How Nutanix Data Protection Should Be Done

-When it comes to the second, third and the nth backup, HYCU lets you leverage the Nutanix AFS snapshots and Nutanix Change File Tracking (CFT) APIs to copy the entire file.
+When it comes to the second, third and the nth backup, HYCU lets you leverage the Nutanix Files snapshots and Nutanix Change File Tracking (CFT) APIs to copy the entire file.
 This is the secret sauce in reducing your backup time and ensuring full and rapid data recovery.

 The DSF in Nutanix works by pooling flash and hard disk drive storage across a Nutanix cluster and exporting it to the virtualization layer iSCSI, NFS and SMB shares, that: